-Next Generation Cyber Security Protection
+Next Generation Mobile Device Security Protection

-Next Generation Cyber Security Protection
+Next Generation Mobile Device Security Protection

 Mobile devices now total 5.1 billion users, penetrate 68% of the world population and represent 52% of global web traffic (1).
 More than half of these are ‘smart’ devices with Internet access (1). iOS now represents 1.3 billion active devices (10).
 It is no wonder that cyber criminals specifically target mobile devices.
 Mobile device security is now more important than ever.

 As a result, mobile cyber attacks have grown dramatically over the last few years with 40% growth in 2017 alone (2).
 These attacks increasingly focus on individuals’ personal data and privacy.
 New forms of attack such as ransomware, crypto-mining and malvertising are now common.